technologiestiftung/branchenpuls-db/README.md

 ## Auto-Update

-In the _scripts_ folder there is a script called _addMonthlyData.js_.
-The script is executed by Github Actions and should run every month.
-It downloads the most recent data from the IHK repo and writes it to the DB.
+The repo contains a Github Actions script (`.github/workflows/add-monthly-data-yml`) which runs every month.
+It downloads the most recent data from the IHK repo and writes it to a Supabase DB.

+Connection details for Supabase need to be provided in Github.
+The connection details are suggested in `.env.example`.
+If you do not know how to obtain the necessary details, please ask a repository maintainer for access.
+You can also use other basemaps by providing your own style file.

 ## Contributing